Business Strategy Hub

 3. Water scarcity

 Nestlé’s production is highly dependent on water usage.
-Accessing the clean water through less costly sources has become difficult for the company due to many reasons.
+Accessing clean water through less costly, and less controversial, sources has become difficult for the company for many reasons.
 These include increasing population, climate change, growing demand for food and water, increasing pollution, water wastage, and overexploitation of resources.

 4. Rising competition